dtcooper/raspotify/README.md

 ### Requirements

-Raspotify works on a Raspberry Pi 2 or 3 running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
+Raspotify works on a Raspberry Pi running [Raspbian](https://www.raspberrypi.org/downloads/raspbian/).
 You'll need a Spotify Premium account in order to use Connect.

+Raspotify should work on _any_ Pi but it has been tested on,

+* Raspberry Pi (v1) model B
+* Raspberry Pi 2 model B
+* Raspberry Pi 3 Model B

 ### Easy Installation